 Where to get a Document Notarized

-1. Banks and Credit Unions: Many banks and credit unions offer notary services to their customers free of charge or for a nominal fee.
-Certainly, this is often a convenient option because banks typically have notaries available during regular business hours.
-However, it’s essential to check if your bank provides this service and if there are any restrictions or requirements.
+Most banks and credit unions provide notary services to their customers.
+It may be free, or you may pay a small fee.
+This is a convenient option because banks typically have notaries available during normal business hours.
+However, it’s a good idea to check if your branch offers this service.

 2. Law Firms and Legal Offices: